-Misrepresentations and unfortunate stereotypes about consultants are plenty.
+Misrepresentations and unfortunate stereotypes about consultants are in plenty.
 You must have heard the oft-quoted one attributed to Carl Ally that goes like this: “a consultant is someone who borrows your watch to tell you the time and then keeps the watch” or “consultants are hired to deliver bad news”.
 And the Dilbert comic strip that has Dogbert thinking about conning and insulting people and then combining “con” and “insult” to produce “consult”.
-Even as these unfortunate and less-than-complimentary terms about consultants abound and consultants continue to take flak from non-consultants who perceive them to be less than hard working but raking in the bucks nonetheless, the consulting industry has flourished and experienced consultants continue to be in high demand across the business landscape.
+Several unfortunate stereotypes abound; non-consultants seem to feel that consultants rake in undeserved big bucks.
+However, consultants are highly paid in keeping with the high demand for consultancy services across the business landscape.
 What consultants actually do seems foggy to many (read cynics).
 The above mentioned quotes seem to insinuate that companies often hire consultants – at great cost – to tell them what they already know but have trouble accepting.
 It would appear that having the news delivered by outside consultants would bring greater validation to the conclusion already drawn by executives.

 Among the many misconceptions prevalent about consultants –they tell companies what they want to hear, they are not team players, they are too expensive – is one that is especially difficult to ignore: that consulting is just about giving advice.
 So what do consultants bring to the table other than doling out advice?